The truth behind Putin’s rambling threats and Russia’s nuclear arsenal

 Mr Putin said Moscow is ready to use nuclear weapons in case of a threat to “the existence of the Russian state, our sovereignty and independence”.

-The Russian leader has repeatedly talked about his readiness to use nuclear weapons since launching his illegal invasion of Ukraine in February 2022.

-The most recent such threat came in his state-of-the-nation address last month when he warned the West that deepening its involvement in the fighting in Ukraine would risk a nuclear war.
+The most recent similar threat came in his state-of-the-nation address last month when he warned the West that deepening its involvement in the fighting in Ukraine would risk a nuclear war.

 But what are the key facts about Russia’s nuclear arsenal?